Politics of the United Kingdom: Senedd

 The Senedd (formerly the National Assembly for Wales) is the devolved legislature of Wales with power to make legislation and vary taxes.
-The Parliament comprises 60 members, who are known as Members of the Senedd, or MSs (Aelodau o'r Senedd, ASau).
-Members are elected for four-year terms under an additional members system, where 40 MSs represent geographical constituencies elected by the plurality system, and 20 MSs from five electoral regions using the d'Hondt method of proportional representation.
+The Parliament comprises 96 members, who are known as Members of the Senedd, or MSs (Aelodau o'r Senedd, ASau).
+Members are elected for four-year terms under a system of proportional representation, where six MSs from each of sixteen electoral regions are elected using the d'Hondt method.

 The Welsh Parliament was created by the Government of Wales Act 1998, which followed a referendum in 1997.
 On its creation, most of the powers of the Welsh Office and Secretary of State for Wales were transferred to it.
 The Senedd had no powers to initiate primary legislation until limited law-making powers were gained through the Government of Wales Act 2006.
 Its primary law-making powers were enhanced following a Yes vote in the referendum on 3 March 2011, making it possible for it to legislate without having to consult the British parliament, nor the Secretary of State for Wales in the 20 areas that are devolved.